-English rugby is almost in crisis after a thrashing at the hands of in their opener, with Eddie Jones' side eventually going down 24-17 at the Stade de France.
+English rugby is almost in crisis after a thrashing at the hands of France in their Six Nations opener, with Eddie Jones’ side eventually going down 24-17 at the Stade de France.

 South Africa stunned the world with a game of brute force.